CartoDB/airship/packages/styles/src/core/layout/README.md

 ## Overview

-An airship app should always be wrapped inside an element with the `.airship-app` class.
+An airship app should always be wrapped inside an element with the `.as-app` class.

 You usually have the following elements: